 Off-campus Trips, On-campus Events and Gatherings

 - All off-campus trips and gatherings have been canceled.

-- All on-campus events and gathering have been canceled.
+- Certain on-campus events and gatherings have resumed.

 Active Living/Recreational Activities

 - Recreational activities are limited.
 Only activities that follow the strict social distancing guidelines are allowed.